Ph.D. Program in Dance

 Anna Dodge holds a BA in Dance and English from Hobart and William Smith Colleges and an MA in Dance Education from New York University.
 Her research interests include dance-music collaboration, pedagogy, and criticism.

 Jodi Falk holds a BA in Psychology from Brown University and an MFA in Dance from Temple University.
 Her research focuses on Dance and Social Justice, Dance and Disability, and Dance as a transformational tool for learning.
+Her upcoming dissertation is on community-based learning in dance, its practices and philosophies, and its pedagogical implications for higher education in the U.S. Ms. Falk is the Coordinator of Dance Education and Community Outreach in Dance for the Five College Community (University of Massachusetts, Amherst College, Hampshire College, Mount Holyoke College and Smith College) in western MA.

 Lindsey Grites Weeks holds a B.A. in Dance from Rutgers University and an M.A. in Dance Education from New York University.
 Her research interests center on the teaching of dance in higher education, including first-year experience for undergraduate dancers, transitions from private studios and K-12 programs into higher education, and applications of college student learning and development theories for the dance classroom.
 Lindsey is a ballet educator and a member of the Cecchetti Council of America, National Dance Education Organization, Dance New Jersey, and Associated Dance Teachers of New Jersey.